ducthang-vu/goo---cmd-script-Windows/README.md

 ## FEATURES
 This script accepts one or more arguments to be used for searching on google.
 The google page shall be open on the browser.

-The script will also parse the google page and get all the links.
-Then it will open the first five links, provided that those links contain any of the keywords stored in goo.txt.
+The script will also parse the google page and get all links.
+Then, it will open on the browser up to five links, provided that those links contain any of the keywords stored in goo.txt.

 goo.txt contains the following text: "mozilla,programiz,reddit,stackoverflow,twitter,w3school". goo.txt can of course be modified at will, provided that the keywords are separated only by commas (,).